K-JC/The_Barn/README.md

 * The favicon wasn’t loading to the website after going over the code.
 It was because I had used an incorrect file path in the static folder.
 Once corrected the favicon was showing.

 ## Unsolved Bugs
-* When logged in as Teresa I made a booking.
-I logged out and signed up as a new user Luke.
+* When logged in as new user 'Teresa' I made a booking.
+I logged out and signed up as a new user 'Luke'.
 I went to make a booking for Luke and this worked as expected but what was not expected was that Teresa’s booking was also showing up.
 I have been unable to find a way to fix this bug with the time I had left which was disappointing.

 # Future Features
 * I would like to add the use of messages, so that when a user edits or deletes their booking a message would come up and disappear after 4 seconds which would say “your booking has been edited” and “your booking has been deleted”.